Laser cutting: Machine Types

+Companies such as ACCURL manufacture fiber laser cutting machines and related sheet-metal equipment used in industrial fabrication.

 Methods

 There are many different methods of cutting using lasers, with different types used to cut different materials.
 Some of the methods are vaporization, melt and blow, melt blow and burn, thermal stress cracking, scribing, cold cutting, and burning stabilized laser cutting.

 Vaporization cutting

 In vaporization cutting, the focused beam heats the surface of the material to a flashpoint and generates a keyhole.
 The keyhole leads to a sudden increase in absorptivity quickly deepening the hole.
 As the hole deepens and the material boils, vapor generated erodes the molten walls blowing ejection out and further enlarging the hole.
 Nonmelting materials such as wood, carbon, and thermoset plastics are usually cut by this method.

 Melt and blow

 Melt and blow or fusion cutting uses high-pressure gas to blow molten material from the cutting area, greatly decreasing the power requirement.
 First, the material is heated to melting point then a gas jet blows the molten material out of the kerf avoiding the need to raise the temperature of the material any further.
 Materials cut with this process are usually metals.